National Institute of Technology Delhi: Sports facilities

 The institute has a sports department for several indoor and outdoor games.
 Indoor games include badminton, table tennis, carrom, and chess.
-Outdoor games include cricket, football, and basketball.
-There are football and volleyball courts, as well as a cricket pitch and a basketball court.
-Altius, the sports club, organises an annual sports festival in February every year named ZEAL.
+Outdoor games include cricket, 400m athletics track, football, kabaddi, lawn tennis and basketball.
+There are football and volleyball courts, as well as a cricket pitch, kabaddi courts, a lawn tennis court, and basketball courts.
+Altius, the sports club, organises an annual sports festival in February or March every year named ZEAL.

+Health Center

+The medical needs of the Campus population consisting of students, staff members and their families are met by the Institute Health Center.
+The Health Center has medical officer, nursing staff members and office attendant.
+It has facilities for OPD treatment and day care management.
+Health Center has Doctor's room, Pharmacy, nursing station, observation room containing semi-fowler beds for patient care and visiting specialist's room where services of Gynaecologist and Physiotherapist may be availed.
+There is a facility of ambulance 24X7 available for students, faculty and staff.
+The Ambulance is fully equipped with an oxygen cylinder, first aid kit bag, emergency medicines and other necessary equipment.

 Organisation and administration

 Governance

 The rules, regulations, and recommendations for the functioning of all NITs in India are decided by the NIT Council.
 The council members are representatives of all NITs and the MHRD.
 The institute is governed by a Board of Governors, and the director of the institute is an ex officio member of the board.

 Departments

 Currently, the following six departments are functioning in the institute: